When LifeTime deploys the applications in a single stage, it does the following:

 Activate the 2-Stage Deployment

-Click 'Edit' in the Production environment, to change the environment settings.
-Finally check the 'Execute deployments in two stages' option.
+Click Edit in the Production environment and check the Execute deployments in two stages option.

 Click Save and the 2-stage deployment is now active for Production.

 In OutSystems PaaS: the 2-stage deployment is managed in Service Center, the management console of the environment.
 Go to the 'Administration' tab, choose 'Environment Configuration', and check the 'Enable 2-Stage Deploy' option.

 With the 2-stage deployment active, we can safely start deploying the application to Production with no impact on the business:

 In the deployment plan, click on Prepare Deployment.